Shin guards

 Good shin guards fit snugly around the lower legs and protect the entire shin up to about the knee.
 Ideally, the guard extends just below the kneecap, but if they are slightly shorter, that is acceptable.
 You also don’t want to choose a larger size if you have slim legs to prevent the guards from slipping.

-Nowadays, almost all kickboxing shin guards have a foot section sewn onto the shin part.
-There is no strict rule that the toes must be completely covered, as you should not be kicking with your toes anyway.
+Nowadays, almost all kickboxing shin guards have a footpiece sewn onto the shin part.
+There is no fixed rule that the toes must be completely covered, as you should not be kicking with the toes anyway.

 Protection of shin and instep

 You definitely want to have the vulnerable metatarsal bones well protected.
-Some brands – like King from the SG series, for example – cover almost the entire foot, while brands like Twins, Booster, and XPRT often leave the toes free.
+Some brands – like the King from the SG series – cover almost the entire foot, while brands like Twins, Booster, and XPRT often leave the toes free.
 Both are good and partly a personal choice.

-Usually, there is no difference between left and right shin guards, but we prefer to keep the closure (for hook & loop shin guards) on the inside of the leg for better appearance.
+Usually, there is no difference between left and right shin guards, but we prefer to keep the closure (for hook & loop shin guards) on the inside of the leg for aesthetic reasons.

 What size shin guards?